We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • No structure: Information is organized chronologically, not by topic or importance

-• Hard to skim: You cannot glance at a transcript and get the key takeaways in 30 seconds
+• Hard to skim: You can't glance at a transcript and get the key takeaways in 30 seconds

 What Are Meeting Notes?